 Our in-product two-factor authentication is not available when using our SAML integration.
 Instead, you can configure IdP to require a particular level of assurance—such as a second authentication factor—for SAML assertions sent to LogicMonitor.
 Just as with our stock authentication, we recommend that you configure your IdP to require two-factor for end-users assigned to privileged roles.

 Many of our customers access their LogicMonitor portals only from systems residing within their corporate networks.
 Where this is the case we recommend using our network allow list feature, which limits access to your portal from a pre-populated set of IP address ranges.
 Although your portal has built-in protections against brute-force authentication attacks, defining an allow list provides a more complete line of defense.
-For more information on defining an allow list of IPs, see About the Account Information Page.
+For more information on defining an allow list of IPs, see Configuring the Portal Settings.

 Note that access to your portal via our mobile applications is subject to your network allow list configuration.
 In a typical configuration your mobile devices would first need to connect to the corporate network (e.g. using a VPN) prior to accessing your portal.

 LogicMonitor maintains an in-product audit log feature, which records authentication actions, configuration changes, and other notable events within your portal.
 If you maintain a SIEM or other log aggregation/analytics service you might consider using our REST API to export your audit logs into that platform.
 Once in your central log management system, you can typically configure notifications for certain types of information and retain data in alignment with existing data retention policies.